 Adverse effects Management Significant nausea and vomiting may occur mainly on the same day and the day following your treatment.
+After the infusion is finished, light nausea might persist sometimes till the next day.
 You will be prescribed medication to prevent nausea to be taken prior to treatment.
 At home, you will take medication on a regular basis during 1 or 2 days following your treatment, depending on your need.
 Communicate with a member of your healthcare team if the nausea or vomiting is not relieved by your medication.
-Depending on the individual, a partial or total hair loss may occur.
+Depending on the individual, more or less important partial hair loss may occur.
 In general, this happens 2 to 3 weeks after the start of the treatment.
-However, don't worry; your hair will grow back after treatments have ended. • Use gentle shampoo.
+However, don't worry; your hair will grow back after treatments have ended.
+Use gentle shampoo.
 Avoid brushing hair vigorously.
 Avoid hair spray, dyes and perms.
 A decrease in the white blood cells will occur about 1 to 2 weeks following treatment.
-You may be at higher risk to contract infections during this period.
+You may be at higher risk of infections during this period.
 Wash your hands often.
 During this period, avoid coming into contact with people who have contagious diseases.
-Quickly contact a member of your healthcare team if you notice any signs of infection (fever, chills, cough, sore throat, pain while urinating) Consult your doctor or go immediately to the Emergency Room if you have a fever 38,3 °C (101°F) once or 38 °C (100.4°F) twice an hour apart.
-In case of fever, do not take acetaminophen (ex.: Tylenol[®], Atasol[®]) and anti-inflammatory medication (ex.: Motrin[®], Advil[®]).
+Quickly contact a member of your healthcare team if you notice any signs of infection (fever, chills, cough, sore throat, pain while you urinate).
+Consult your doctor or go immediately to the Emergency Room if you have a fever 38,3 °C (101°F) once or 38 °C (100.4 F) twice an hour apart.
+In case of fever, do not take acetaminophen (ex.: Tylenol®, Atasol®) and anti-inflammatory medication (ex.: Motrin®, Advil®).